Pennsylvania tractor license plate

 Page credits

-Thanks to those who have directly contributed to the information on this page: Clayton Moore, Ed Burr, and Jason Cook.
+Thanks to those who have directly contributed to the information on this page: Clayton Moore, Ed Burr, Jason Cook, Darren Cataford, and Tim Birkmire.

 O'Connor photograph © copyright by Tim O'Connor.
 All rights reserved.
 Used with permission.

-Moore, Burr, and Cook photographs are presumed to be copyrighted by Clayton Moore, Ed Burr, and Jason Cook, respectively, and are used with permission.
+Moore, Burr, Cook, and Birkmire photographs are presumed to be copyrighted by Clayton Moore, Ed Burr, Jason Cook, and Tim Birkmire, respectively, and are used with permission.
 Francis and McDevitt plates are from the collections of Jeff Francis and John McDevitt, respectively.

 This page is